 This booking mix leads to a variety of lengths of stay, especially when looking at bookings that involve new crimes.
-Table 6 shows most new crimes don't result in stays of more than three (3) days, meaning they are released before or at arraignment.
+Error!
+Reference source not found. shows most new crimes don't result in stays of more than three (3) days, meaning they are released before or at arraignment.
 With 32% of new crime bookings staying 0 days (less than 24 hours), geographic programs or alternatives could reduce the complexity of transportation back to their communities.